runo-hr/Diction-and-Dictionary-Scrapping/README.md

     <li>fragment: Contains bits of information of the resource being accessed within the path. (optional)</li>
     </ul>

-    The application needs to chack if a provided url is valid and if its not, alert the user and ask to provide a valid url
+    The application needs to check if a provided url is valid and if its not, alert the user and ask to provide a valid url.

 ### Request handling
 Whenever a POST request is made, the home_page function in routes.py retreives the data from the HTML forms.